siduck/st/README.md

 # st (Suckless Terminal)

-This is a custom suckless st build (credits to lukesmith's build as this is based on it) and I've added some additional patches like newterm , rightclick paste , desktop entry ,sixel, live-reload xresources , dynamic cursor etc!.
+This is a custom suckless st build and I've added some additional patches like newterm , rightclick paste , desktop entry ,sixel, live-reload xresources , dynamic cursor etc!.

 ## Patches: